 How to Choose the Right Drill Bit

 Choosing the right drill bit is more than picking a piece of metal or carbide from the box.
-Each project has unique requirements, and selecting the correct bit ensures clean holes, longer tool life, and safer drilling.
+In every project, the needs are always different and using the right bit guarantees a clean hole, extended life of the tool and safer drilling.
 Consider the material, hole size, drill type, and desired finish before starting your work.

 1- Material Type – Wood, Metal, or Concrete